evandrocoan/lark/docs/json_tutorial.md

 ## Part 1 - The Grammar

-Lark accepts its grammars in a format called [EBNF](https://www.wikiwand.com/en/Extended_Backus%E2%80%93Naur_form).
+Pushdown accepts its grammars in a format called [EBNF](https://www.wikiwand.com/en/Extended_Backus%E2%80%93Naur_form).
 It basically looks like this:

     rule_name : list of rules and TERMINALS to match
               | another possible list of items